satorijs/awesome-satori/CONTRIBUTION.md

 ## Contribution Process

-If you want to add content to this project, please follow these steps:
+If you would like to contribute to this project, please follow the steps below:

 - Clone the repository after forking it.
 - Create a new branch locally and add the content you wish to contribute to the `README.md` file.